How To Play Guitar Like Angus Young Of AC/DC

 Now if you’d really like to improve your guitar soloing, I recommend you check out my book Lead Guitar Wizardry Volume 1.
 Where I show you the fundamental principles necessary to get you sounding like a professional guitar soloing rock god!

-I show you all 5 pentatonic patterns so that you can solo all over the fretboard in any key you desire.
-I show you in a simple step-by-step easy to understand method, that gets you results very quickly!
+Learn all 5 pentatonic patterns so that you can solo all over the fretboard in any key you desire.
+I show you in a simple step-by-step easy to understand the method, that gets you results very quickly!

-I show you how to use hammer=ons, pull-offs, bends, slides, vibrato and much much more!
+How to use hammer=ons, pull-offs bends, slides, vibrato and much much more!
 By the time you get through this training, your lead guitar playing will be transformed into that of a professional.
 In addition to that, I give you extra training tips that will take your guitar playing to the next level.

-So why wait.
-Click on the link and order your copy today from Amazon and get started on the path to learning the “sacred knowledge” necessary to becoming a Lead Guitar Wizard!
+So why wait?
+Order your copy today from Amazon and get started on the path to learning the “sacred knowledge” necessary to becoming a Lead Guitar Wizard!

 Best of luck in your learning,